Escapement: Lever escapement

 The lever escapement, invented by Thomas Mudge in 1750, has been used in the vast majority of watches since the 19th century.
-Its advantages are (1) it is a "detached" escapement; unlike the cylinder or duplex escapements the balance wheel is only in contact with the lever during the short impulse period when it swings through its centre position and swings freely the rest of its cycle, increasing accuracy, and (2) it is a self-starting escapement, so if the watch is shaken so that the balance wheel stops, it will automatically start again.
+Its advantages are (1) it is a "detached" escapement, in which (unlike the cylinder or duplex escapements) the balance wheel is only in contact with the lever during the short impulse period when it swings through its centre position and swings freely the rest of its cycle, increasing accuracy; and (2) it is a self-starting escapement, so if the balance wheel stops because the watch is shaken, it will automatically start again.
 The original form was the rack lever escapement, in which the lever and the balance wheel were always in contact via a gear rack on the lever.
 Later, it was realized that all the teeth from the gears could be removed except one, and this created the detached lever escapement.
 British watchmakers used the English detached lever, in which the lever was at right angles to the balance wheel.
 Later Swiss and American manufacturers used the inline lever, in which the lever is inline between the balance wheel and the escape wheel; this is the form used in modern watches.
-In 1867, Georges Frederic Roskopf invented an inexpensive, less accurate form called the Roskopf or pin-pallet escapement, which was used in cheap "dollar watches" in the early 20th century and is still used in cheap alarm clocks and kitchen timers.
+In 1798, Louis Perron invented an inexpensive, less accurate form called the pin-pallet escapement, which was used in cheap "dollar watches" in the early 20th century and is still used in cheap alarm clocks and kitchen timers.

 Grasshopper escapement

 A rare but interesting mechanical escapement is John Harrison's grasshopper escapement invented in 1722.
 In this escapement, the pendulum is driven by two hinged arms (pallets).
 As the pendulum swings, the end of one arm catches on the escape wheel and drives it slightly backwards; this releases the other arm which moves out of the way to allow the escape wheel to pass.
-When the pendulum swings back again, the other arm catches the wheel, pushes it back and releases the first arm and so on.
+When the pendulum swings back again, the other arm catches the wheel, pushes it back and releases the first arm, and so on.
 The grasshopper escapement has been used in very few clocks since Harrison's time.
 Grasshopper escapements made by Harrison in the 18th century are still operating.
 Most escapements wear far more quickly, and waste far more energy.
-However, like other early escapements the grasshopper impulses the pendulum throughout its cycle; it is never allowed to swing freely, causing error due to variations in drive force, and 19th-century clockmakers found it uncompetitive with more detached escapements like the deadbeat.
+However, like other early escapements, the grasshopper impulses the pendulum throughout its cycle; it is never allowed to swing freely, causing error due to variations in drive force, and 19th-century clockmakers found it uncompetitive with more detached escapements like the deadbeat.
 Nevertheless, with enough care in construction it is capable of accuracy.
 A modern experimental grasshopper clock, the Burgess Clock B, had a measured error of only 5/8 of a second during 100 running days.
 After two years of operation, it had an error of only ±0.5 sec, after barometric correction.